 3rd Place – 10 points

-Points will be accrued January through December, riders must move to the next higher class in January when points are accumulated as follows:
+Points will be accrued January through December (see State Championship Rules), riders must move to the next higher class in January when points are accumulated as follows:

 Beginner – When one 1st place trophy is won if the rider is over 12 years old, if the rider is the only competitor the trophy does not count towards advancement.